cgzeus/Projects/README.md

 Exotic Car is a one page mock-up with a heavy amount of CSS code.
 It's all about style and the color scheme gives it a modern and slick look.
 Pointer change, header and footer transitions, and custom buttons for the social links.

-Gotham is a blog sitewith custom fonts, an aside bar with a custom calendar,custom search bar, and custom social link buttons.
+Gotham is a blog site with custom fonts, an aside bar with a custom calendar,custom search bar, and custom social link buttons.
 This website relies heavly on flexbox.